 - Wyoming: CBD is legal in WY but must contain no more than 0.3% THC.

 On top of checking the above list to make sure that your state has legalized cannabidiol, there are some further steps you can take to ensure that you are using hemp legally.
-CBD is a pretty new market, and it’s not quite regulated yet, which means that there is always a small risk of unintentionally ending up with an illegal product.
+CBD is a relatively new market, and it’s not quite regulated yet, which means that there is always a small risk of unintentionally ending up with an illegal product.
 Adding to that, cannabidiol laws are subject to change both on a state and local level, so you need to be extra careful.
+In order to legally buy CBD while avoiding fake or poor quality products, you should consider doing the following:

 #1: Know Your Source

 Only buy your cannabidiol from a trusted source, such as a reputable hemp distribution company, or directly from a known manufacturer.
 We do not recommend ever buying CBD from a convenience store or gas station, as the managers of these stores are less likely to research a product before putting it on their shelves or could be unsure of how to maintain high standards of quality when it comes to the cannabidiol that they sell.
-We also don’t recommend buying hemp goods from Craigslist or strangers on social media.
+We also don’t recommend buying hemp goods from Amazon, as you will most likely be buying a hemp seed oil product that doesn’t contain any CBD at all.
+Moreover, when buying CBD, you may also want to purchase it from a reputable brand online instead of at a physical location.
+In going with a well-known online brand, you can take the time to research the brand, its products, and anything else that you want to know.
+You won’t be afforded the time to do this when shopping for CBD at a brick and mortar location.

 #2: Look at Lab Reports

-Any legitimate company has all of their hemp tested by a third-party lab.
+Any legitimate company has all of its hemp tested by a third-party lab.
 This is the way in which the industry regulates itself and maintains high standards for production.
 These lab reports will give you an unbiased breakdown of the chemical compounds in the formula and will allow you to clearly see how much THC was shown to be found in the hemp extract used.
+Lab reports thoroughly detail both the potency and the purity of a product, so consumers will know exactly what’s in a product before they buy it.

 #3: Research a Company